 Google Translator (free, offline) - Languages can be pre-loaded for offline use.
 The speech recognition is weak when there is a lot of ambient noise.
 Doesn't work in China.

-Expedia.com (free) - Good app for booking flights mainly for prices and because it give you 24 hours to cancel a flight for free if your plans change.
+Expedia.com (free) - Good app for booking flights mainly because it gives you 24 hours to cancel a flight for free if your plans change.

 Trip.com (formerly CTrip, free) - Excellent for booking trains in China and flights in many other countries.
 For trains, the service charge as a percentage seems a little hefty sometimes.
 However the app is very useful to avoid language difficulties when buying tickets.
 Tickets still have to be picked up at the train station but the agent just has to be given a reservation number.
 For flights, the prices are very competitive compared to other services like Expedia.